reactive-streams/reactive-streams-jvm/tck/README.md

 <a name="type-untested"></a>
-The `untested_` means that the test case is not implemented, either because it is inherently hard to verify (e.g. Rules which use the wording "*SHOULD consider X as Y*") or have not been implemented yet (though we hope we have implemented all we could!).
+The `untested_` means that the test case is not implemented, either because it is inherently hard to verify (e.g. Rules which use the wording "*SHOULD consider X as Y*").
 Such tests will show up in your test runs as `SKIPPED`, with a message pointing out that the TCK is unable to validate this Rule.
-We would be delighted if you can figure out a way to deterministically test Rules, which have been marked with this prefix – pull requests are very welcome!
+If you figure out a way to deterministically test Rules which have been marked with this prefix – pull requests are encouraged!

 ### Test isolation